How to give a gift to a Croatian in different occasions

 Gifts: T-shirts, clothes, perfumes, cosmetics, new technology, furniture

 Tips: This gift should be a bit more personal.
-You probably know the taste of your better half or what could cheer them up.
+You probably know the taste of your better half or what will bring them joy.
 If you’ve just started dating, you can ask their friends if there is anything that they are dreaming of.

-If you have creative skills, a DIY gift is an awesome option.
+If you have creative skills, a DIY gift is a great option.
 However, don’t overdo it.
 Love should be the most important gift, and a real gift should just show that you care.

 Gifts: personal gift, candies, chocolate, jewelry, dinner, picnic, romantic journey, a day off, surprise party